zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/dapper.md

 ## What's Dapper?

 Dapper is a micro-ORM created by the team behind Stack Overflow.
 Dapper is a simple object mapper for .NET and owns the title of **King of Micro ORM** in terms of speed and is virtually as fast as using a raw ADO.NET data reader.
-An ORM is an Object Relational Mapper, which is responsible for mapping between a database and a programming language.
+An ORM is an Object Relational Mapper responsible for mapping between a database and a programming language.

   - Dapper is a popular open source Object-Relational Mapping (ORM) Library for .NET.
   - It makes it easy to work with data in your application by mapping objects to tables in a database.